The Fall of Language in the Age of English: Initial publication

 In 2008, Chikuma Shobō published the first edition of the book in Japanese under the title Nihongo ga Horobiru Toki: Eigo no Seiki no Naka de (lit.
 When the Japanese Language Falls: In the Age of English).
 The book became what literary scholar and translator Jay Rubin has called "one of the most widely discussed non-fiction titles ever published".
-Popular blogger and Hatena board member Mochio Umeda wrote a positive review on his Hatena blog suggesting that every Japanese person should read Mizumura's book.
-For writer Akio Nakamata, Umeda's support drove the popularity of book on bookselling sites such as Amazon, despite the book's contents reflecting "linguistic nationalism" and Mizumura's "pessimism, ignorance, and arrogance".
-Writing in 2009, media critic Chiki Ogiue looked back on Umeda's Twitter response, in which he dismissed the negative reaction to his original blog post as "too much stupid stuff", as an example of how flame wars escalate on the internet.
+Some reviewers, such as novelist and poet Natsuki Ikezawa, largely avoided stoking controversy over Mizumura's proposals.
+Reviewing the book for Mainichi Shimbun, Ikezawa instead praised the clarity of Mizumura's theory, particularly the theoretical connection between the maintenance of the Japanese language and the possibility of creating Japanese literature.
+Novelist Akiko Ohtake, writing for the Books Kinokuniya website, identified Mizumura's concern about the state of modern literature as the driving force of the book, but questioned the basis for her concern, while also finding Mizumura's arguments from patriotism to be unpersuasive.

-Acknowledging the online reaction as "an Internet sensation in which legions of bloggers gave their opinions", literary scholar Haruo Shirane also observed that Mizumura was attacked from both the left and the right, with critics on the political left emphasizing the similarities between prewar imperialism and Mizumura's ideas about national language, and critics on the political right emphasizing her apparent concession that Japanese language and literature were in decline.
-Novelist and poet Natsuki Ikezawa, reviewing the book for Mainichi Shimbun, largely avoided stoking controversy, instead praising the clarity of Mizumura's theory, particularly the theoretical connection between the maintenance of the Japanese language and the possibility of creating Japanese literature.
-Novelist Akiko Ohtake, writing for the Books Kinokuniya website, identified a concern about the state of modern literature as the driving force of Mizumura's book, but questioned the basis for Mizumura's concern, while also finding Mizumura's arguments from patriotism to be unpersuasive.
+Online reactions were less restrained.
+Literary scholar Haruo Shirane has described the online response as "an Internet sensation in which legions of bloggers gave their opinions", and media scholar Chiki Ogiue has cited the flame war around the book as an example of how arguments escalate online.
+Shirane observes that Mizumura was attacked from both the left and the right, with critics on the political left emphasizing the similarities between prewar imperialism and Mizumura's ideas about national language, and critics on the political right objecting to her contention that Japanese language and literature were in decline.
+Ogiue points to a specific flashpoint involving popular blogger and Hatena board member Mochio Umeda.
+Umeda wrote a positive review on his Hatena blog suggesting that every Japanese person should read Mizumura's book.
+After receiving significant negative feedback on Hatena, Umeda responded on Twitter by dismissing negative reaction to his review on his company's own platform as "too much stupid stuff", which further escalated the contentious online discussion around the book.

 The Japanese version of The Fall of Language in the Age of English was a bestseller, selling over 65,000 copies.
 A discussion between Mizumura and Umeda about English, Japanese, literature, and the internet was published in the January 2009 issue of Shinchō magazine.
 Later that year, The Fall of Language in the Age of English received the 8th Hideo Kobayashi Prize.
 The prize, which is sponsored by Shinchō publisher Shinchosha and includes prize money in the amount of ¥1,000,000, is awarded annually to a non-fiction work that displays flexible and original thinking.
 The Japanese version of the book was subsequently reviewed in the New York Times, with reviewer Emily Parker acknowledging the "simplification" of the Japanese language, particularly with the introduction of internet and mobile phone technologies, but also citing evidence that Japanese people as a whole were reading and writing more than ever before.